 We started encouraging our agents to pay with electronic payment methods and had to set up a brand new notification subsystem for agents because all of our processes were set up for physical checks.
 Once this is all over, we’re gonna stick with the e-payment method.

-- There’s been a significant uptick in fraud (credit card, ACH, wire).
+- There’s been a significant uptick in fraud (credit card, ACH, wire transfer).
 Financial companies, especially lenders, must take a first-principles approach to underwriting in order to cut through all the noise.

 - The old ways of doing things (even if they’re comfortable) may not always be the best.
 Sometimes it takes a bad situation to help you find efficiencies.